brucemack/tt07-sb-mixer/README.md

 all of the creative things that can be done with _only two_ MOSFETs.

 And two other unavoidable things that make this different from discrete electronics:
-* Like it or not, everything is resistive and capacitive.
+* Like it or not, everything is resistive and capacitive in a way that probably matters.
 Design simulation is used *AFTER* the layout is created to determine how the circuit's behavior is impacted by the inherent "parasitic features" of the devices/wires.